 The rooms come in different configurations with some sleeping as many as five people with bunk beds, a great set-up if you’re visiting with your family.

 The main floor is home to an entrance area where you leave your boots and coats, a kitchen, bar, dining room and common room with a fireplace and wrap around couches where everyone tends to congregate.
 Outside on this floor is a balcony with enough Adirondack chairs to go around.

 What also come through on a visit is how the Purcell staff all see themselves as family.
 It shows in the way they work together and treat each other.

 The guides and hosts help with serving, clearing and dishes – basically everything other than cooking.
 They’re ready to pitch in where needed and while its relaxed around the lodge, the details are certainly attended to.
 Everyone is made to feel very comfortable.

-If you prefer to travel with people you know, there’s the option to rent the whole lodge for special events.
+If you prefer to travel with people you know, there’s the option to rent the whole of Purcell Mountain Lodge for special events.
 How about a wedding or a corporate retreat in the mountains?

 There’s also a chalet, a 30 second walk from the lodge where you can enjoy more privacy and in theory cook for yourself, but why you’d want to do that when Gerry turns out the food he does is beyond me.

 A huge thank you to Purcell Mountain Lodge for hosting John and I. What a treat it was!!
 We both had a great time – leaving well-exercised, well-fed and with a few more laugh lines, thanks mainly to the jokes told by Danny Hooper – a charity auctioneer who practiced his profession in the woods to scare off any bears.
 We saw none.